Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên20/04/2024

-In a letter to the Minister of the Armed Forces of Chad dated April 4, Chief of the Air Staff of the country Idriss Amine Ahmed said he had asked the US defense attaché to suspend Washington's activities at the Adji Kossei air base, according to Reuters.
+In a letter sent to Chad's Minister of Armed Forces dated April 4, Air Force Chief of Staff Idriss Amine Ahmed said he had asked the US defense attaché to temporarily suspend Washington's activities at Adji Kossei Air Base, according to Reuters.

-The letter said the decision was made after “the US side” failed to provide documentation explaining the basis for their presence at the base near Chad’s capital, N’Djamena.
-According to Mr. Ahmed, agreements on logistical support and personnel were insufficient.
+The letter stated that the decision was made after "the US side" failed to provide documentation explaining the basis for their presence at the base near Chad's capital, N'Djamena.
+According to Ahmed, agreements on logistical and personnel support were insufficient.

 Quân đội Mỹ liên tục 'bước lùi' ở châu Phi- Ảnh 1.

-Chad and Niger forces exercise with US and Western forces in Chad in 2015
+Chadian and Nigerien forces conducted joint exercises with US and Western forces in Chad in 2015.

-The Chad government did not immediately comment.
-A US State Department spokesperson said: "We are in discussions with Chadian officials about the future of our security partnership."
+The Chadian government did not immediately comment.
+A State Department spokesperson said, "We are in discussions with Chadian officials about the future of our security partnership."

-Interim President Mahamat Idriss Deby will run for re-election next month, making Chad the first of the military-run nations in West and Central Africa to hold elections.
+Interim President Mahamat Idriss Deby will run in the election next month, making Chad the first of the military-ruled countries in West and Central Africa to hold elections.

-Chad and its neighbors were important partners of Western militaries in the common fight against the insurgency of radical Islamist groups in the region, until coups in recent years.
+Chad and its neighbors were important partners of Western militaries in the common fight against extremist Islamic insurgency in the region, until the coups that took place in recent years.

-However, so far, Chad has not "followed" the military governments in Burkina Faso, Mali and Niger to end military cooperation with France and other traditional allies in the West, while strengthening relations with Russia.
+However, to date, Chad has not followed in the footsteps of the military regimes in Burkina Faso, Mali, and Niger in ending military cooperation with France and other traditional Western allies, while strengthening relations with Russia.

-Niger ends military agreement with US, criticizes "arrogant" behavior
+Niger terminates military agreement with the US, criticizing "condescending" behavior.

-Meanwhile, the US military is said to be about to withdraw from Niger, Chad's western neighbor.
-Reuters recently quoted a source saying that the military government in Niamey has reached an agreement with US Deputy Secretary of State Kurt Campbell on Washington's troop withdrawal.
+Meanwhile, the US military is reportedly about to withdraw from Niger, Chad's western neighbor.
+Reuters recently quoted a source as saying that the military government in Niamey has reached an agreement with US Undersecretary of State Kurt Campbell regarding Washington's troop withdrawal.

-As of last year, Niger had more than 1,000 US troops stationed there.
-The US forces operate from two bases, including a drone base called “Air Base 201” near the city of Agadez in central Niger that cost more than $100 million to build.
+As of last year, Niger had more than 1,000 U.S. troops stationed there.
+U.S. forces operate at two bases, including a drone base called "Air Base 201," near the city of Agadez in central Niger.
+This base was built at a cost of over $100 million.

 Máy bay vận tải quân sự C-17 Globemaster III của Mỹ tại căn cứ không quân 201 ở Niger vào năm 2021

-A US C-17 Globemaster III military transport aircraft at Air Force Base 201 in Niger in 2021.
+A US C-17 Globemaster III military transport aircraft at Air Base 201 in Niger in 2021.

-Since 2018, the base has been used to launch attacks against the Islamic State (IS) and Jama'at Nusrat al-Islam wal Muslimeen, an al-Qaeda affiliate, in Africa's Sahel region.
+Since 2018, this base has been used to launch attacks against the self-proclaimed Islamic State (IS) and Jama'at Nusrat al-Islam wal Muslimeen, an al-Qaeda affiliate, in the Sahel region of Africa.

-The New York Times previously reported that more than 1,000 US troops would leave Niger in the coming months.
+The New York Times previously reported that more than 1,000 U.S. troops would be leaving Niger in the coming months.

-Last month, the military government in Niger said it was suspending a military agreement that allows US military and civilian personnel from the Department of Defense to travel to the country.
-The Pentagon later said it was working to clarify the way forward.
+Last month, the military junta in Niger announced it had suspended a military agreement allowing U.S. Department of Defense personnel and civilian employees to enter the country.
+The Pentagon subsequently stated it was working to clarify the path forward.

-A US official revealed that Washington has fewer than 100 troops stationed in Chad on a rotational basis.
-According to the official, leaving Chad is not good for the US military but it will be much easier than withdrawing from Niger.
+A U.S. official revealed that Washington has fewer than 100 troops stationed in Chad on a rotational basis.
+According to the official, having to leave Chad is not good news for the U.S. military, but it would be much easier than withdrawing from Niger.

 Source link